 - If a document has two or more certifications e.g. A solicitor and a notary public signature, the FCDO will use the highest authority signed and the most recent.

-Documents can be submitted for legalisation in the following formats:
+Documents must be submitted for legalisation in the following formats:

 Original – A physical document generated by the issuing authority and handed or posted to an individual.
 This is because the document will include features that can only be produced by the issuing authority e.g. an embossed seal, an embedded hologram, or printed on watermarked paper.
 The document may also bear an original wet ink signature or seal.